 On Christmas Eve Cameron started crying, HARD, but brief about his ear.
 Every parent knows it… ear infection.
 Being Christmas Eve and not wanting to spend Christmas in the ER if it became worse, we decided we should take him to the urgent care before they closed.
 It was already 4pm and they closed at 5pm that day.

-I took him to the urgent care and we were in and out in about 20 minutes.
+I volunteered and we were in and out in about 20 minutes.
 As expected, the doctor said he had an ear infection.
 He prescribed an antibiotic and suggested Afrin nasal spray for a decongestant (I know, I finally get to the nasal spray).

 Evidently a huge factor in porphyria attacks are certain drugs.
 Well, turns out oxymetazoline (active ingredient in the nasal spray) is “suspected” to cause a porphyria attack.
 It was too big of a coincidence that he had an attack after he used it.
 To me, it was confirmed.

-I had suspected from the beginning, while he was still alive, the nasal spray had something to do with him going to the hospital that night.
+I had suspected from the beginning, while still alive, the nasal spray had something to do with him going to the hospital that night.
 It was the only thing that was different.
-I had guilt and regret before ever finding out I had the disease.
+I had guilt and regret before ever finding out I had the genetic disorder.

 Why?
-Because I never use nasal spray.
+Because I’ve never used nasal spray.
 I won’t touch it.
-Nope.
 Not me.
 Not going to happen, even if the doctor suggests it I would never buy it.
-I will take Sudafed everyday over squirting something up my nose.
 So why in the hell did I buy it for him?!

-It’s been 5 months, 24 days, 16 hours, and 21 minutes since I made the decision to buy nasal spray.
+It’s been 5 months, 24 days, 16 hours, and 21 minutes since I made the decision to buy my son nasal spray.
 The decision that changed our lives forever.

 I’m so sorry Cameron.